12urenloop/Ronny-the-station-chef/README.md

 pip3 install -r requirements.txt
 ```

-Install `hclitool` for detecting the bacons.
+Install `hclitool` for detecting the beacons.

 For now a simple sqlite database is used.
 This will be updated later on.